dennislee22/Flink-Operator-Factory/README.md

 org/apache/flink/connector/datagen/source/GeneratingIteratorSourceReader.class
 ```

+# Build Docker image with Flink runtime
-9. Log into the docker registry in the local environment.
+1. Log into the docker registry in the local environment.
 I built a docker registry and the URL is `nexus.dlee1.cldr.example:9999`.
 ```
 # podman login nexus.dlee1.cldr.example:9999
 Username: admin
 Password:
 Login Succeeded!
 ```

-10. Build the `pyflink-kafka` docker image.
+2. Build the `pyflink-kafka` docker image.
 Tag the image.
 Push the image into the above docker registry.
 ```
 # docker build -t pyflink-kafka .
 STEP 1/10: FROM flink:1.19